Text-only adaptation in LLM-based ASR through text denoising: Experimental Setup

 $\bullet$ \textbf{Base model}: We train a \emph{base model} for each dataset (DefinedAI and SlideSpeech) using the source (audio-text pairs) partition, and evaluated on the test split of the target data.
 For training the base model, we followed the original setup as described in~\cite{ma2024embarrassingly}: the speech encoder and the LLM are frozen, while the projector is trained on the source domain data during four epochs with learning rate $1\!\times\!10^{-4}$, $1000$ warm-up steps, and batch size of $4$.

 $\bullet$ \textbf{Adapted model (audio)}: This experiment reflects the best-case scenario, i.e., when audio-text pairs are available for fine-tuning the LLM for the target domain.
-Specifically, for adapting the LLM, we fine-tuned on the target partition, using audio-text pairs, for four epochs, using LoRA applied to the self-attention \emph{query} and \emph{value} projection layers with rank 8, alpha 32, learning rate $1\!\times\!10^{-4}$, and $1000$ warm-up steps.
+Specifically, for adapting the LLM, we fine-tuned on the target partition, using audio-text pairs, for four epochs, using LoRA applied to the self-attention \emph{query} and \emph{value} projection layers with rank 8, learning rate $1\!\times\!10^{-4}$, and $1000$ warm-up steps.

-$\bullet$ \textbf{Text-only adaptation (ours)}: For these experiments, we implement $noise(t)$ as a two-step process: (1) random character substitution followed by (2) random character duplication.
-In step (1), we use \textit{nlpaug}\footnote{https://nlpaug.readthedocs.io/en/latest/augmenter/char/random.html} to select $15\%$ of the words and replace $30\%$ of the characters within those words with random symbols, with a minimum of 1 and a maximum of 10 character edits per utterance.
-These values match the \textit{nlpaug} defaults, except that we reduce the fraction of edited words from $30\%$ to $15\%$, which yielded better performance in preliminary experiments.
+$\bullet$ \textbf{Text-only adaptation (ours)}: For these experiments, we implement \emph{noise(text)} as a two-step process: (1) \emph{random character substitution} followed by (2) \emph{random character duplication}.
+In step (1), we use nlpaug\footnote{https://nlpaug.readthedocs.io/en/latest/augmenter/char/random.html} to select $15\%$ of the words and replace $30\%$ of the characters within those words with random symbols, with a minimum of 1 and a maximum of 10 character edits per utterance.
+These values match the nlpaug defaults, except that we reduce the fraction of edited words from $30\%$ to $15\%$, which yielded better performance in preliminary experiments.
 In step (2), each character has a $10\%$ chance of being repeated; when selected, it is duplicated 1 to 3 times with equal probability.
-This last step is designed to emulate the duplication patterns observed in the optimal noise (\textit{i.e.} $noise_a(t)$).
+This step is designed to emulate the duplication patterns observed in noise(audio).

 Additionally, we also reimplemented two recently proposed text-only adaptation approaches for LLM-based ASR: